itzanees/laravel/README.md

-# I'm brewing something grat using Laravel
+# I'm brewing something great using Laravel

 ## Get ready to see the outcome.